hhauer/myinfo/readme.txt

 </Directory>
 ============================= ABOVE =============================

+-- Remove initial_data.json if not using vagrant for development.
+It will populate false data if left in place on a dev server.
 -- Enable the python environment, then syncdb
 -- The default admin username needs to be a PSU_UUID.
 If not readily available, replace it via SQLDeveloper.
 -- Login to http://host/admin which should work via CAS.
 Add necessary data.

+============================= VAGRANT ===========================

+In order to ease the setup of an appropriate dev environment for MyInfo a Vagrantfile and bootstrap.sh file are included.
+First install Vagrant if it is not already available on the development system, then in an appropriate terminal / shell / command window change to the PSU_MyInfo root directory and run "vagrant up" which will start the vagrant VM.
+On windows it may be necessary to open the VirtualBox command window so that vagrant doesn't try to write its vm files to the H: drive.

+Once vagrant has booted fully MyInfo will be available at 127.0.0.1:8000/MyInfo/

+SSH to the vagrant server is available at 127.0.0.1:2222 with username vagrant and password vagrant.
+The PSU_MyInfo root directory is mapped to /vagrant in the VM.
+If for some reason you need to manually start Django's server with the runserver command, be sure to use 0.0.0.0:8000 so that it will accept pass-through connections from the host machine.

+As with all MyInfo configurations a secure_settings.ini file will need to be in the root directory before starting vagrant.